durdenx96/the-memory-palace/content/posts/2025/revelations.md

 **First and foremost** I want to thank my mfing self for making it this far.
 [insert itaintmuch.jpg]

-25 years of fucking around and finding out.
-Mindboggling stuff really.
+Also... if the title led you to thinking I'm a baby boy, think again.
+I have grandkids older than you.
+Anyway, 25 years of fucking around and finding out.
+Wasmt even my birthday when I wrote this, its mindboggling stuff really the things I get into.
 There's been more ups than downs, more smiles than frowns and lots of in-betweeners.
 Truthfully speaking there's been a lot more in-betweeners than there should've been, but as a great man once said; "ball up top brother".
 No point sulking over matters like spilled milk.
 Onward.
 Another great man almost religiously recites a quip I've found very helpful; "Observe.
 Adapt.
 Overcome."
 Words to live by in my honest opinion.

 Now considering how delayed this space has been [insert itsbeen78years.jpg], I'll just dive into the weeds.
 This is my digital space for long form thought, reviews, literally everything and anything.
 Ironic take but it's my earth wire.